-A hard hat must be worn at all times when handling a pony.
+A hard hat or helmet, along with suitable footwear, must be worn at all times when handling a pony.

 Please note that the BCPS staff or their agents will not accept any liability for any accident, damage, injury or illness to any pony, handler or spectator or any other person or property whatsoever.

 Owners (or their representatives) attending a filly inspection must have their own third party liability insurance.